wiremock/wiremock.org/_docs/response-templating.md

 ## Fake data helpers

-These helpers produce random fake data of the desired types available in the [Data Faker library]([url](https://github.com/datafaker-net/datafaker)).
-Due to the size of this library, this helper has been provided via an extension.
-See the [Extensions](../extensibility/adding-template-helpers/) page for more details on how to add template helper extensions.
+This helper produces random fake data of the desired types available in the [Data Faker library](https://github.com/datafaker-net/datafaker).
+Due to the size of this library, this helper has been provided via `RandomExtension`.
 {% raw %}

 ```handlebars